relrod/eckchay/README.md

 content? `Last-Modified`?).

-Eckchay watches a list of websites until one changes based on the criteria, at which point it gets dropped from the list.
+Eckchay watches a list of websites until one changes based on the criteria, at which point it gets dropped from the list, and a notification (probably email, but currently undecided) gets emitted.

 To start with, Eckchay will perform checks hourly, though in the future, it would be nice to have the delay on a per-site basis.